gravytates/track-advice/README.md

 ## Description

 _This suggestion project asks users to input data into a form.
 Answers are branched to 5 different results including: Ruby/Rails, C#/.NET, CSS/Design, Java/Android, and advice to not yet enroll.
 Logic is broken into an if/else statement with one nested if/else if/else if/else sub-statement.
 User warnings are displayed for incomplete forms using five additional individual if/else statements.
-Results contain extra info about specific advice/track._
+Results contain extra info about specific advice/track.
+Extra addition of a background color changing button that toggles between a scenic photo with dark text and a black background with white text._

 ## Setup/Installation Requirements